HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_imagepullsecrets.md

 To use a container image registry that has access restrictions and requires credentials, you need to leverage `ImagePullSecrets` in your deployment.
 Refer to the [Kubernetes Documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) for additional information on this topic.

-In addition, reference your Cloud Provider documentation on how to create `ImagePullSecrets`.

-!!! note
-    Ensure that the `ImagePullSecret` has been created in the same namespace that your DX deployment is installed to.
+You can use this method to have your helm deployment directly access either the HCL container registry or your own container registry.

 ## Configure deployment to use ImagePullSecrets

+!!! tip
+    Ensure that you create the `ImagePullSecret` in the same namespace that your DX deployment is installed to.

 In order for the HCL Digital Experience 9.5 deployment to leverage `ImagePullSecrets` you need to adjust your `custom-values.yaml` file to include the following syntax: